bergekj/DENTHUB---distributed-system/README.md

 ##### The interface is a simple web application, where users will be able to navigate a map marked with available dentist clinics.
 Upon clicking on of these clinics a booking form with a calender will appear, and let users fill in necessary information to ultimately book their appointment.
 Bookings are successful if the client recieves a booking confirmation.

-# How we are making it:
+# How we are making it

 #### The project will consist of multiple technologies, which will work together to form a distributed system.
 The technologies are the following.
 - Node.js Express framework for server implementation written in JavaScript